How do I file an extension (Form 4868)?

 Otherwise, open your state return in TurboTax by clicking State Taxes and then proceed through the state program interview.

 Look for an option to file your state tax extension; some state programs will have this at the beginning of the state interview, whereas in other state programs it appears towards the end.

-Enter as much of your 2013 tax return data as you can, using the info you have.
+Start by entering as much of your 2014 tax return data as you can, using the info you have.
 Don't be afraid to "fudge" missing or unknown numbers for estimation purposes.
 You can always update those when you get ready to file.

-For example, if you know you made $2,000 after selling stock, but you're still waiting for the official Form 1099-B from your broker, just enter a dummy stock sale with proceeds of $2,000 and a cost basis of 0.
+For example, if you know you made $2,000 after selling stock, but you're still waiting for your broker to send you a corrected Form 1099-B, just enter a dummy stock sale with proceeds of $2,000 and a cost basis of 0.

 If your estimate indicates that you don't owe, or are due a refund, we still recommend filing an extension in case your estimate proves to be wrong.
 Because late-filing penalties are up to 10 times higher than late-payment penalties, filing your (free) extension is cheap insurance indeed!